 Grinding down a tree helps reduce the risk of foundation damage and pests and even helps your home’s curb appeal.
 Stumps can also be a safety hazard.
 If grass grows above the stump and someone else mows your yard, they may be in for a rude awakening when they accidentally hit the stump.

 Tree removal costs typically don’t include stump removal, as that technically falls into a different service.
-The company you hire may offer the service for an upcharge, though.
-You can ask them if they offer this service to ensure you’re getting the best tree stump removal costs possible.
+The company you hire may offer the service for an additional cost; ask them if they offer it to ensure you’re getting the best tree stump removal costs possible.

 A standard tree removal doesn’t include stump grinding.
 If you want your contractor to remove your tree and grind the stump, you’ll have to pay an extra charge.
 That said, you’ll likely save on the cost of stand-alone service—especially if it’s a small tree and they can finish both jobs in a single trip.